About this listing

 -Towards Av Benavides-Av Panama (now Roosevelt) intersection.

-As mentioned above, one block away is HOLLYS; one more block, pizza to-go/eat-in: DOMINO'S/TELEPIZZA; same block, opposite corner, oriental specialties: PANDA (not the American place); next block, a well-supplied supermarket: WONG, carries local and international products, open 7am-12:00am; half a block on Av Panama (now Av Roosevelt), the Chifa restaurant mentioned: KAM-MEN, prepares Chinese-Peruvian fusion dishes.
+One block away, pizza to-go/eat-in: DOMINO'S/TELEPIZZA; same block, opposite corner, oriental specialties: PANDA (not the American place; now closed for remodeling); next block, a well-supplied supermarket: WONG, carries local and international products, open 7am-12:00am; half a block on Av Panama (now Av Roosevelt), the Chifa restaurant mentioned above: KAM-MEN, Chinese-Peruvian fusion dishes.

-The supermarket includes a bakery with a variety of fresh breads and pastries, deli area, fruit-juice bar, salad bar, cut fruits and vegetables (whole fruits are not quite ripe), and ripe avocados on a separate shelf; coffee and refreshments, rolls, sandwiches, empanadas; to-go peruvian dishes including ceviches and tiraditos; peruvian roast chicken; ice-cream on a cone; international brands; three-meal food court on the second floor (open until 10:00 pm).
-Other areas include wine and liquor (pay purchase before 11:00 pm); electronics; toys; stationary; free gift-wrapping; fresh flowers; three ATMs; travel agency.
+At this supermarket you can either pay with Peruvian soles or US dollars.
+The market includes a bakery with a variety of fresh breads and pastries, deli area, fruit-juice bar, salad bar, cut fruits and vegetables (whole fruits are not quite ripe), and ripe avocados on a separate shelf; coffee and refreshments, rolls, sandwiches, empanadas; to-go peruvian dishes including ceviches and tiraditos; peruvian roast chicken; ice-cream on a cone; international brands; three-meal food court on the second floor (open until 10:00 pm).
+Other areas include wine and liquor (pay purchase before 11:00 pm); electronics; toys; stationary; free gift-wrapping; fresh flowers; travel agency; three ATMs.

-At this intersection, you'll also find a gas station with a 24-hour convenience store, other banks, other chifas, a small casino, an emergency hospital, many small businesses.
+At this intersection, you'll also find a gas station with a 24-hour convenience store; and close by, other banks, other chifas, a small casino, an emergency hospital, many small businesses.

 Three streets East, still on Av.
 Benavides, you'll find popular American franchises, and several local restaurants--many of which have locales on Av Larco.